Qonfused/OCE-Build/CONTRIBUTING.md

 ## Contributing Code

-### General Guidelines and Philosophy

-* Include unit tests when you contribute new features or fix a bug, this:
-  * proves that your code works correctly
-  * guards against breaking changes
-  * lowers the maintenance cost

-* Keep compatibility and cohesiveness mind when contributing a change that will impact the public API.

-* Create issues for any major changes and enhancements that you wish to make.

-* Create a pull request for your changes and coordinate with the project maintainers to get it merged to main.

-### Getting Started

 To begin contributing, you will need to fork the main repository to work on your changes.
 Simply navigate to our GitHub page and click the "Fork" button at the top.
 Once you've forked the repository, you can clone your new repository and start making edits.

 In git, it is best to isolate each topic or feature into a “topic branch”.
 While individual commits allow you control over how small individual changes are made to the code, branches are a great way to group a set of commits all related to one feature together, or to isolate different efforts when you might be working on multiple topics at the same time.